Data4Democracy/immigration-connect/public-charge/scraper/README.md

-Using the scraper, one can output all the pertinent information for each comment for all comments on the first page by doing soemthing like this:
+Using the scraper, one can output all the pertinent information for each comment for all comments on the first page by doing something like this:
 ```python
 # Start a scraper and set a page laod delay of 4 seconds.
 scraper = Scraper(delay=4)